Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 ### Model Saving and Loading

-We can save or load the model by two methods.
+We can save or load the model by methods:

-- `oneflow.checkpoint.save` : Responsible for saving the current model to the specified path.
+- `oneflow.checkpoint.save` : Save the model to the specified path.
-- `oneflow.checkpoint.get` :  Import a model from the specified path.
+- `oneflow.checkpoint.get` :  Load a model from the specified path.

-The prototype of `save` is as follows which saves the model to the path specified by `path`.
+The signature of `save` is as follows which saves the model to the path specified by `path`.

 ```python
 def save(path, var_dict=None)
 ```

-The optional parameter `var_dict` saves the object specified in `var_dict` to the specified path if it is not `None`.
+If the optional parameter `var_dict` is not `None`, `save` will save the object specified in `var_dict` to the specified `path`.

-The prototype of `get` is as follows which loads the previously saved model specified by the `path`.
+The signature of `get` is as follows which loads the previously saved model specified by the `path`.

 ```python
 def get(path)